Common Causes of Calibration Failure in Candela Laser Systems

 2. Optical Path Problems

-A Candela laser also depends on stable optical transmission.
+A Candela laser depends on stable optical transmission.
 If the optical path is contaminated, misaligned, or weakened, the system may not pass calibration.
+This may involve:

 3. Cooling or Temperature Instability